newatoms/beta/_private/costumer-acquisition/communication-plan.md

 * Helping to create high quality content

-How do we use the website to do this, and how do we get people to the website by doing this.

 ## Website
-What can we do on our website to stimulate the use of content marketing and the quality of the content.
+To stimulate the use of content marketing and the quality of the content we can make the website a place where team members and outsiders are be able to develop themselves in use of content marketing and the creation of content.

-* Item(s) about the relevance of content marketing.
+* A item about the relevance of content marketing.
-* Item(s) about the use of content marketing.
+* A item about the uses of content marketing.
-* Items about high quality content.
-* Items about the creation of high quality content.
-* A list of all our sources we have ever quoted or used in our research.
-* A list of all our sources for inspiration.
-* Information about our product.
+* A stream of items that help you create the best content that you can make.
 * The option to create a account en formulate the briefing for free.
-* The option to create a account and use our interface.
 * The option to activate the account and your payed subscription.
-* The option to create a account and use our interface.

 ## Traffic to the website
+How can we get people to our website by stimulating the use of content marketing and the quality of the content.

 ### Paid traffic
 * Google Adwords